Take your cues from the pros with ideas for decorating bookshelves from West Elm – using things you already have!

 I wanted to challenge myself to try to get the same look and feel as the picture by using only things that I already had.

-In the process, I learned some fun & simple tricks for decorating bookshelves like a pro.
+In the process, I learned some fun & simple ideas for decorating bookshelves like a pro.
 Here they are:

-1. Start decorating bookshelves from the top to bottom, working on one shelf at a time.
+1. Start decorating a shelf system from the top to bottom, working on one shelf at a time.

 Referring to the picture, I started with the top shelf and decided to work my way down shelf by shelf.

-2. When styling bookshelves, choose similar items as the inspiration picture, but think outside the box if you don’t have the exact items.
+2. When looking for decorations for bookshelves, choose similar items as the inspiration picture, but think outside the box if you don’t have the exact items.

 I watched an Instagram story last summer that taught how to arrange planter boxes with “fillers, spillers, and thrillers”.